Hotel Be Angkor

 Entering the Sepia Room you might double-take to check you’re in a bedroom, not an art studio lounge.
 The sitting room is split from the boudoir by your own private, narrow art gallery.
 John McDermott’s art works are hung in his gallery next-door to the hotel but here you have your own exclusive showing.

 Noise may be a potential issue but this property would most appeal to design-savvy night-owls looking to take advantage of the excellent location in the centre of Siem Reap’s nightlife area.
-Though the rooms are comfortable they are not ultra-luxurious; the main draws are location and individual style.

 Make a reservation online now

 Contact details:The Passage, Siem Reap.
 T: (012) 755 311

 |Standard - Double||100 USD||100 USD||And up.
 Includes breakfast.|

 Last visited or updated on: 6th July, 2015